MordeHadad/MordeHadad/README.md

 - [Video Transcriber:](https://github.com/MordeHadad/video-transcriber) A CLI app for python using AI to transcribe videos
 - [Commit Summary:](https://github.com/MordeHadad/commit-summary) A python script for python using AI to summarize what changed in markdown file
-- [taskstream:](https://github.com/MordeHadad/taskstream) A file hasher using SSE.
+- [taskstream:](https://github.com/MordeHadad/taskstream) A file hasher built on Next.js using SSE.

 ## My stack